- What causes BPH?

 Stress

 It is well known that stress has a significant effect on your overall health and wellbeing.
-However, the effects of stress on your prostate health tend to be underestimated.
+However, people tend to underestimate the effects of stress on your prostate health.

 High levels of stress and anxiety impair the body’s immune system, leaving you vulnerable and hindering your ability to fight off diseases and illness.
-When a man receives a diagnosis, his stress levels rise.
+When you receive a diagnosis like prostate disease, your stress levels rise.

 It is natural to feel anxious and worried when faced with the unknown.